English - Chinese Chinese - English

 Because terminology continues to evolve, we expect that an expanded version of the physical book may be produced at some future point.
 It is our intent to update the glossary routinely, as the scope of interaction increases and clarifications come to light.
 The committees welcome comments on the glossary at: email@example.com and at: firstname.lastname@example.org.
 Please include “Glossary” in the email subject line.

 We have also created an online database that contains the glossary information in a more “user friendly” format.
 Users can search by the eight glossary topics or by keyword and print and/or export the results of their search.
 After the search users can alphabetically sort the terms displayed in English, Pinyin, and by category by using the small red up and down arrows.
 The references are accessible via “hot linked” reference number within the entries in the database.
-Below you can access the English and Chinese versions of the online database as well as a PDF (via the National Academies Press) of the glossary.
+Access the English and Chinese versions in an online database as well as a PDF (via the National Academies Press) of the glossary.